mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-18.md

     };

     y(x); // Hi
-    // y is a higher-order function
+    // y is a higher-order function.
-    // x is a callback function
+    // x is a callback function.

 ```

 Now, let's understand how to approach a solution during an interview.